GriffinKowash/EMAtools/README.md

 # Description

-An assortment of computational Python tools to make life easier at EMA.
+An assortment of computational tools to make life easier for users of EMC Plus and Charge Plus.
 Focuses on automation of tasks that require:
 - Analysis of simulation results
 - Bulk editing of simulation files
 - Complex preprocessing operations